baorlys/BaoLy-YPP3/Database design/8WeekSQLChallenge/Markdown/Case Study #2 - Pizza Runner.md

     (10,3)
 ```

-1. Using your newly generated table - can you join all of the information together to form a table which has the following information for successful deliveries?
+**4 - Using your newly generated table - can you join all of the information together to form a table which has the following information for successful deliveries?**

 - customer_id
 - order_id
 - runner_id